paper-engineer/laser-gallery/README.md

 Todo:
-- figure out how to add a logo
+- figure out how to add a website logo
-- idk, actually setup and run the laser

 # Changelog